Dr. Mobley is a composer, theorist, pianist, and musicologist.

 As a composer and pianist he has had original works premiered and commissioned by members of the Dallas Symphony, Pittsburgh Symphony, New York Philharmonic Orchestra, Voices of Change, El Cuarteto Latinoamericano, and various ensembles and performers throughout America, Asia and Europe.

-Mobley has been the recipient of several distinguishing awards including an Andrew W. Mellon Foundation Fellowship in the Arts, a National Endowment for the Humanities grant, and a software research associate’s award in the Machine Learning Department, an academic department within Carnegie Mellon University’s School of Computer Science.
+Mobley has been the recipient of various distinguishing awards including an Andrew W. Mellon Foundation Fellowship in the Arts, a National Endowment for the Humanities grant, and a software research associate’s award in the Machine Learning Department, an academic department within Carnegie Mellon University’s School of Computer Science.

 His electro-acoustic compositions appear on the Architects & Heroes | Digital Art Collective label and have been featured in concert, film, dance performances and art installations.